How to Prepare for an HR Assistant Interview: Questions and Tips

 Where Via fits in

-If you’ve been applying to lots of HR Assistant jobs and not hearing back, the problem might not be you – it might be fit.
+If you've been applying to lots of HR Assistant jobs and not hearing back, the problem might not be you.
+It might be that you're spending time on the wrong roles.

 Via helps match you with roles that are relevant to your skills and background.
 That means less wasted time and more interviews for jobs you can actually land.

-It’s free to use, and it’s designed to make the search feel less overwhelming.
+It's free to use.
+And it's built to make the search feel less overwhelming.

 Final thoughts

-HR Assistant interviews test your organisation, professionalism, and motivation more than your technical HR knowledge.
+HR Assistant interviews test your organization, professionalism, and motivation more than your technical HR knowledge.

 Prepare your story, review common questions, and be ready to give real examples from your past experience.